chadbramwell/write_a_c_compiler/README.md

 * Focusing on a minimal program "int main(){return 2;}" is fantastic!
 * Let the user know upfront that the way to test is to echo the return code of the program, not to look for a stdout print.
 * Tutorial should also include binary generation.
 Skip the assembler entirely!
 Not sure the level of complexity there but an executable is just a file format that the OS knows to load into executable memory.
 It's just data.
+* Update Tutorial to be a 4 stage process: Lex -> AST -> IR -> asm/binary/os-specific/arch-specific.
+* IR would have "infinite" registers.
+In theory, this would make it easier to generate efficient binary even without optimizing IR.
+(I've been frustrated with the overly verbose output from Nora's eax usage for all operations and the extraneous push/pop for binary operations.
+I hope there's a good reason for it but at the moment the output asm is very verbose and difficult to debug/compare with clang).
+Also with an "infinite" set of registers, I presume it'd be easier for function calls and such where rcx, rdx, r8, and r9 are used first before spilling onto stack.
+* IR would need some sort of "return" register.
+* With IR, it'd also be easier to do an important step for x64 generation on windows: make room on the stack for everything a function needs up front.
+* Note that Clang doesn't use rbp (from the small # of asm files I've inspected) instead it does offsets from rsp.

 ## Open questions I have:
 * I'm confident I can make the lexer work without memory allocations - use stack memory, do chunk-based iteration, strings are look-ups into source, all the same as my json parser.
 Caveat: Minimum required stack memory will be set to max allowable identifier size and I don't know if C places a limit on that.
 So here's my question, can the same be done for parsing and assembly generation?
 Could I pipeline the whole process without requiring memory allocation?
 Probably not, but it's a fun question to think about.
 * Lexer could produce an identifier "int" or a token defining the keyword "int."
 It doesn't know which is which from context.
 C declares "int" is a reserved keyword.
 I don't see why this *MUST* but the case yet.
 I suspect it's not and it gets thrown onto the heap of "well we made specific decisions to make it easier for a compiler writer"
+* Could we skip the AST entirely?
+Certainly there's [examples](https://archive.org/details/dr_dobbs_journal_vol_05_201803/page/n193) of generating assembly while parsing C directly.
+Is the AST really an important transformation stage?
+Perhaps going straight to IR and validating that would be better?

 ## See below for the original README.md which is a fork of https://github.com/nlsandler/write_a_c_compiler